Autism and Us

 Then we faffed around with a few pics and clicks:

 It was a few minutes past 5pm and we figured we should take Karan to the toilet.
-The perennial problem of disabled toilets being *inside* the male/female enclosure arose (for more backstory, read: Are Dubai toilets special-needs friendly?
-Not very.) but I walked into the female toilet, cleared my throat and told the women inside that my brother has autism and he cannot go to the toilet alone, so could I bring him in?
+The perennial problem of disabled toilets being *inside* the male/female enclosure arose, but I walked into the female toilet, cleared my throat and told the women inside that my brother has autism and he cannot go to the toilet alone, so could I bring him in?
 Everyone said, yes of course and I quickly took him in.

 When I came out, the walk had just started!